Zaradar/BRF-Polymer/docs/events.md

 The normalised event has the following properties.

-- rootTarget: The original or root target before shadow retargeting.
+- _rootTarget_: The original or root target before shadow retargeting.
-- localTarget: Retargeted event target.
+- _localTarget_: Retargeted event target.
-- path: Array of nodes through which event will pass.
+- _path_: Array of nodes through which event will pass.